 Drain extra juice off of the peaches and add the vanilla to the peaches and mix well.
 Sprinkle the cornstarch over the top of the peaches and give it a quick stir.

 Evenly spread the peaches over the bottom crust.

 Sprinkle the rest of the crumb mixture over the top of the peaches.
-You can press it down if you want a smoother top, but really is isn’t necessary.
+You can press it down if you want a smoother top, but really it isn’t necessary.

-Now bake you peach crumb bars for 30 minutes or until the crumb topping is golden brown.
+Now bake for 30 minutes or until the crumb topping is golden brown.

 CAN I SUBSTITUTE FRESH PEACHES WITH CANNED OR FROZEN PEACHES?

 You sure can!
 I make it with frozen peaches all winter long.

 I love this recipe with fresh peaches.
 Porter peaches to be exact, they’re a local tradition.
 I’m sure your area has some version of local peaches too, use them when you can.

 But, the best part about our recipe is that you can use fresh ripe peaches, canned peaches, or frozen peaches.
 That means you can make this one year-round, not just in the summer!